 Study Hall Semester 1 Course #7680

 Semester 2 Course #7689

 Level: 9-12

-Lenath: Semester (0 credits)
+Length: Semester (0 credits)

-Length: Semester (0 credits) Study Hall provides the opportunity for students to do their homework, study for exams, or work on class projects during the school day.
+Study Hall provides the opportunity for students to do their homework, study for exams, or work on class projects during the school day.
 Textbooks are available to the students along with limited supplies for projects such as markers, colored pencils, paper, calculators, etc. The goal of study hall is to provide an environment that encourages learning and study skills.
 The expectation is for all freshmen to take a study hall period to ensure academic success.

 Staff Assistant Course #8010

 Level: 11-12

 Length: Semester (5 credits); repeat to 30 credits

 Study Hall

 Prerequisite: 2.0 GPA with counselor, instructor, or

 administrator approval

 Graduation: Elective credit

 Grade: Pass or Fail

-Students in these e courses will work under teacher or administrator

 Students in these courses will work under teacher or administrator supervision in a work or lab setting within the school environment.

-Driver Education/ Decision Making Course #2830 Level: 10-12 (Grade 10 recommended) Length: Semester (5 credits) Prerequisite: Age 16 by end of semester 1st semester: At least 15.5 yrs. by start of semester 2nd semester: At least 15.5 yrs. by start of semester Graduation: Elective credit Driver Education students study the vehicle code and d safe driving
+Driver Education on/Decision Making Course #2830 Level: 10-12 (Grade 10 recommended d) Length: Semester (5 credits) Prerequisite: Age 16 by end of semester 1st semester: At least 15.5 yrs. by start of semes ter 2nd semester: At least 15.5 yrs. by start of semester Graduation: Elective credit Driver Education on students study the vehicle co he and safe driving